Build your own crate on wheels from pallet wood to add storage to any room in your home. Here’s how.

 Step 4: Attach the pallet boards to the sides of your crate.

-Leave the crate frame lying on its side.
-Run a line of wood glue along the bottom and sides of the crate frame.
+Leave the wooden crate frame lying on its side.
+Run a line of wood glue along the bottom and sides.

 wood glue crate sides

-Then you will start attaching the long pallet boards to the side of your crate frame.
-This time you will use 1-inch brad nails and your nail gun to attach the boards.
+Then, you will start attaching the longer pallet boards to the side of your storage crate frame.
+This time you will use 1-inch brad nails and your nail gun to attach the panels.

 wooden crate sides glue